-4.13.2 Answer Incoming Call from the HF - No In-Band Ringing
+4.13.2 Answer incoming call from the HF - no in-band ringing

-As a precondition, an ongoing Service Level Connection between the AG and the HF shall exist.
+As pre-condition, an ongoing Service Level Connection between the AG and the HF shall exist.
 If this connection does not exist, the AG shall autonomously establish the Service Level Connection using the proper procedure as described in Section 4.2.